In music, you’ve probably heard of accidentals but might not know exactly what they are or why they’re needed.

-There are no double natural accidentals, but only double sharps (♯♯, more commonly seen as ‘x’) and double flats (♭♭).
+There are no double natural accidentals, but only double sharps (♯♯, more commonly seen as ‘x’) and double flats (bb).

-The D has a double sharp accidental next to it, raising it two semitones, and the G has a double flat accidental, lowering it two semitones.
+The D has a double sharp accidental next to it, raising it two half steps, and the G has a double flat accidental, lowering it two half steps.

-The reason you see double accidentals so rarely is that a D raised by two semitones is enharmonically equivalent to (in other words, it sounds the same as) an E♮, which is in the key signature of C Major.
+The reason you see double accidentals so rarely is that a D raised by two half steps is enharmonically equivalent to (in other words, it sounds the same as) an E♮, which is in the key signature of C Major.

-The same is true for the G♭♭, a G lowered by two semitones is the same as an F♮.
+The same is true for the G♭♭, a G lowered by two half steps is the same as an F♮.

 In both cases, it would make more sense to simply write the notes as an E♮or F♮, respectively.

-So, the only time you would normally see double accidentals are in keys that already have many sharps or flats, keys like C♯ or F♯ for sharps, or D♭or G♭for flats.
+So, the only time you would normally see double accidentals is in keys that already have many sharps or flats, keys like C♯ or F♯ for sharps, or D♭or G♭for flats.

-As you can see in the second and sixth bar, in the bass clef there is an F double sharp (Fx).
+As you can see in the second and sixth measure, in the bass clef, there is an F double sharp (Fx).

 So that’s all there is to know about accidentals.
 Just know that when you see one in a piece of music, that means to play the note differently than it is usually played in the key signature that you’re in.